HEP-PBSP/colibri/colibri/doc/sphinx/source/tutorials/running_fits/running_analytic.rst

     #####################
     # Loss function specs
     #####################
-    use_fit_t0: true                    # Whether the t0 covariance is used in the chi2 loss.
+    use_fit_t0: true                    # Whether the t0 covariance is used in the chi2 loss
-    t0pdfset: 240701-02-rs-nnpdf40-baseline         # The t0 PDF used to build the t0 covariance matrix.
+    t0pdfset: 240701-02-rs-nnpdf40-baseline         # The t0 PDF used to build the t0 covariance matrix

     #############
     # Model specs